-The following types of land disturbing activities and construction projects will require permits:
+The following types of land disturbing activities and construction projects will require a Joint Permit Application:

-- Any construction project on, over or adjacent to a tidal body of water.
+- Any construction project on, over or adjacent to a body of water.

 - Any project in which fill material is placed in or near wetlands such as riprap.

 - Projects designed to protect property at the water's edge.

 The floodplain, as defined by Fairfax County, is the land area in and adjacent to streams that have a drainage area greater than 70 acres, and would be inundated by a flood event with a one percent chance of occurrence in any given year (commonly called the 100-year flood).
 The Federal Emergency Management Agency (FEMA) has delineated Special Flood Hazard Areas (SFHAs).
 To view the SFHA boundaries, for properties along the tidal shoreline, use the interactive map.
 Please note, however, that the County Floodplain Regulations are more stringent than the federal minimum requirements of the National Flood Insurance Program.